ATG-Simulator/RealtimeDynamicWindshieldWaterFX/README.md

 > 2. A Camera records the behaviour of the white spheres and projects them on the car's windshield, the shader of the windshield calculates the shape of the waterdrops via GPU.
 > 3. Unlike the car, the system is stationary, but it reads the G-Force of the car to simulate the water drops realistically.

+> ## NOTICE
+>
+> The very first thing you have to do after downloading the project, is to open it and then go to the Physics Layers option.
+There, you can see which layers collide with the other layers.
+Thus, setting up physics layer collisions is vital for the performance of your Unity project.

 ### Support this asset!

   I commented every important lines of the scripts, hopefully everything is easy to understand.
 Have fun improving this asset for the community.